SharePoint Vs. OneDrive: What’s The Difference?on 23 March 2021

 However, according to Bolig, SharePoint has additional safety controls.
 For example, users can control various access settings to protect data stored on this platform.
 With OneDrive, users can only assign basic permissions for file access.
 In SharePoint, you can assign different security levels to team members to restrict access to sensitive documents.

 Get a feature-packed document management & collaboration solution without the hefty price tag.
-Start your free trial of Glasscubes today.
+Request a guided demo of Glasscubes today.

 Eric Schueler, senior VP of information technology at HRCT, says most Microsoft 365 plans include both SharePoint and OneDrive, so pricing would not be consequential in these cases.
 However, he also lays out a few pricing scenarios to consider: